 Our Strategy and Guiding Principles

-The Department's Strategy Statement focuses on how we implement the commitments assigned to us in the Programme for Government, 2011-16 and in the Statement of Government Priorities (July 2014).
-We have identified five high-level goals to guide our work from 2015 to 2017 in our Statement of Strategy 2015-2017 which are outlined below.
+The Department's Strategy Statement focuses on how we implement the commitments assigned to us in the Programme for a Partnership Government and meet international challenges.
+We have identified five high-level goals to guide our work from 2016 to 2019 in our Statement of Strategy 2016-2019 which are outlined below.

-The preparation of the Statement of Strategy was informed by the core foreign policy statements The Global Island: Ireland’s Foreign Policy for a Changing World and Irelands Policy for International Development and involved consultation across Government as well as of all staff in the Department.
+The preparation of the Statement of Strategy was informed by the core foreign policy statements The Global Island: Ireland’s Foreign Policy for a Changing World and Irelands Policy for International Development and involved external consultation, including across Government and with the Oireachtas, as well as internal consultation with all staff in the Department.

 Our People: To serve our people at home and abroad and to promote reconciliation and cooperation

-Maintaining peace and stability on our island and consolidating the achievements of the Good Friday Agreement and subsequent agreements, including the recent Stormont House Agreement, remain central to our work.
+Maintaining peace and stability on our island and consolidating the achievements of the Good Friday Agreement and subsequent agreements, including the Fresh Start Agreement and the Stormont House Agreement, remain central to our work.
+This is especially important in the context of the UK’s decision to exit the EU.
 We shall continue to foster reconciliation and to develop opportunities for North-South cooperation for the benefit of both parts of this island.

 The effective delivery of passport and consular services for our citizens at home and abroad is a central component of the Department's work.
 We will continue to deliver a modern, secure passport service.
 We constantly strive to improve our response to crises as well as the needs of individual citizens travelling abroad.